Posted on Leave a comment

 So I consulted my old note book and wound a lot of pickups and fitted them in a few test Strats.
 I’ve been lucky enough to have some great players as repair customers and so I was able to get quite a few opinions.

 Eventually I was happy and I fitted a set for my ex Les Paul customer and he loved them straight away.
 A few months later he contacted me to say he was still loving them.
-I love it when players do that.
+It’s great when players do that.

-I’ve fitted resulting sets into a lot of instruments and it turns out that not only blues players like them, they seem to work for everyone.
+I’ve fitted Tui hot Strat sets into a lot of instruments and it turns out that not only blues players like them, they seem to work for everyone.
 I shouldn’t be surprised, the Stratocaster is such a versatile guitar, of course they do.

-Further experiments have shown they balance really well as part of a HSS set with either my Integrity or Cloud Nine humbuckers in the bridge position.
+Further experiments have shown the Tui hot Strat pickups balance really well as part of a HSS set with either my Integrity or Cloud Nine humbuckers in the bridge position.

 Roboguy Logo